 J. R. Cunningham and Rendle Bowness.

-I spent my final summer before graduation at the Dominion Experimental Fox Ranch doing, of all things, the recording of all the faecal tests that had been done, but not entered in the records, since the Experimental Ranch began.
+I spent my final summer before graduation at the Dominion Experimental Fox Ranch doing, of all things, the recording of all the fecal tests that had been done but not entered in the records, since the Experimental Ranch began.

 While moose, deer, muskrats, beaver, raccoons, wolves and gamebirds were added at intervals, research was conducted principally on foxes and mink.
 In reality, the history of the Fur Farm is the story of its Director, Ronald G. Law, B.V.Sc., D.V.Sc., and his staff veterinarians.
 In 1925, Dr R. G. Law was ranch manager of Canada Foxes Ltd. of Ringwood in Ontario.
 The February 1936, issue of the Canadian Silver Fox and Fur says the following, "Dr Law was appointed temporary assistant at the Fur Farm on July 1st, 1925; he continued in this position until January 15th, 1926, attending College from January 17th to February 28th, 1926.
 On March 1st of the same year, he was appointed temporary veterinary surgeon.
 On November 1st, 1927, he joined the permanent staff and on May 1st, 1929 accepted the position as Director of the Farm."